 Problems with the body's main pipeline for blood often overlooked, misdiagnosed.

-Such ruptures aren't uncommon events.
+Such events aren't rare.
 Several hundred thousand Americans have these weak patches, called aneurysms (ANN-you-rizms).
 National statistics say that aortic aneurysms account for approximately 45,000 deaths a year.
 That is probably an underestimate, since some aneurysm-related deaths are mistakenly classified as cardiac arrests.

-In this article, we focus on thoracic aortic aneurysms, the type that is neglected, overlooked, and often misdiagnosed.
-In a future article we will cover the better-known abdominal aortic aneurysm.
+In this article, we focus on thoracic aortic aneurysms, the type that is harder to detect and diagnose compared to the more common abdominal aortic aneurysms.